 Greenhouse gas emissions are upsetting the natural balance of our ecosystem.
 Learn more about how our planet is changing, how your actions contribute to climate change, and what you can do about it.

 What is climate change?

-According to the EPA climate change refers to any significant change in the measures of climate lasting for an extended period of time.
-In other words, climate change includes major changes in temperature, precipitation, or wind patterns, among others, that occur over several decades or longer.
+According to the EPA, climate change refers to any significant change in the measures of climate lasting for an extended period of time.
+In other words, climate change includes major changes in temperature, precipitation, or wind patterns that occur over several decades or longer.

-We like the analogy that it is like a baseball player on steroids.
-A baseball player will still hit home runs if not taking steroids, but as he takes steroids the frequency and intensity of the home runs increase.
-Just like we will still have hurricanes, hot days and other significant climate events without climate change, the frequency and intensity of these events increases with climate change.
+An analogy we like is that climate change is like a baseball player on steroids.
+A baseball player will still hit home runs if not taking steroids, but as he takes steroids, the frequency and intensity of the home runs increase.
+Just like we will still have hurricanes, hot days, and other significant climate events without climate change, the frequency and intensity of these events increases with climate change.

 How do I contribute to climate change?

 In our everyday lives, we all create carbon emissions which make-up our carbon footprint.
 According the The Union of Concerned Scientists, the average carbon emissions per person in the United States is 17.62 mT per person or the equivalent of keeping 3.7 passenger cars on the road for a year.